UnitedPlanet/intrexx-sample-connector-api/docs/GoogleDriveDatagroup.md

 This document explains how you can use the Connector API to develop your own connectors for Intrexx.
 This example shows how to consume a REST API (Google Drive) using the Connector API.

-## The Gradle Project
+## Gradle project

-Clone the project and add it into your favourite IDE as gradle project.
+Clone the project and add it to your preferred IDE as a Gradle project.

-## The adapter class
+## Adapter class

 1. Create your own package.
 2. Create your own `GoogleDriveDataGroupAdapter` class.